Explicit 27: Eye of the Tiger - Survivor

 14:33

-Well, we're talking about leather pants.
-Can we just point out their fashion, non-existence
+While we're talking about leather pants, can we just point out

 14:38